Scythia: The Interpretation of the Data of Ancient Historians.

 Σπαργαπειθησ (spargapeithes), the name of two men, one of them was the Agathyrsian king, another was the king of the Scythians – the name can be translated as "a hewing spark" by means OE spearca “a spark" and restored word *pathan “to beat".
 Restoring followed in such a way.
 Old English had the word pađ “a path” but it is known that the words path, road are often attributed as "beaten".
 Farther, OE pýtan had one meaning "to squeeze, push".
 In addition, Herodotus translated Oyor-pata as "a killing man".
 Obviously, the Turkic word pata- “to beat” was borrowed in Old English and lost later.
 It should not be embarrassing that the names of the Agathyrsian and Scythian kings had German origins.
 The fact of the transition of royal names from one nation to another is known (ARTAMONOW M.I., 1974: 131).

-If we assume the presence of the Anglo-Saxons on the territory of Ukraine in the Scythian time, then they should be identified with a certain tribe, known to us from later historical sources.
+If we assume the presence of the Anglo-Saxons in Ukraine in the Scythian time, then they should be identified with a certain tribe, known to us from later historical sources.
 Explanation of some names Alan leaders using Old English suggests that this tribe could be a tribe of Alans (Αλανοι).
 This issue is discussed in the article "Anglo-Saxons on the Ukraine"

 In other cases, we can talk about the Baltic, Finno-Ugric, and Turkic tribes, but assumptions can be very different.
 For example, the name Irycai, (Ἰύρκαι) may hide Ugric ancestors of modern Hungarians, Khanty, and Mansi peoples, as well as Turks or even a tribe disappeared over time.